Enabling web based file transfers

 Step 2. - Add HTTP/S services to your Domain.

-For the desired domain go to the Services module and click the Add button.
+For the desired domain go to the SERVICES > Listeners > Listeners grid and click the Add button.
 When prompted set the Protocol to HTTP/S and select the desired protocols you wish to accept file transfers for.